Guardsquare/proguard-core/README.md

 ### Abstract Evaluation ([manual](docs/md/analyzing.md)

-ProGuard Core provides a number of ways to analyze code.
+ProGuardCORE provides a number of ways to analyze code.
 One of the most powerful techniques is abstract evaluation (closely related to symbolic execution).
 It **executes the code**, but instead of computing with concrete values it can compute with **abstract values**.